CocoonProtocol/dapp/README.md

 -Skynet
 Our dApp generates a static build using Next.js which is hosted to Skynet on the decentralized web.
 This allows our app to be accessible to anyone all around the world

+When we deployed to Skynet, we experienced routing issues.
+We used NextJS, and there are documented issues with this framework.
+We were able to deploy our landing page, but unfortunately since the NextJS framework is not compatible, we could not deploy our whole site as intended.

+our skynet deployment can be found [here](https://2003n0sf8l9g640iup2abntct6sm9knug0ho3cjla43umia4f0arbl8.siasky.net/)

 ## Developer Commands